openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 in Sections 4.5 and 4.6 of {{RFC8417}}.

 ### The "aud" Claim {#aud-claim}
-The "aud" claim can be a single value or an array.
-Each value SHOULD be the OAuth 2.0 client ID.
-Other values that uniquely identifies the Receiver to the Transmitter MAY be used, if the two parties have agreement on the format.
+The "aud" claim can be a single string or an array of strings.
+Values that uniquely identify the Receiver to the Transmitter MAY be used, if the two parties have agreement on the format.

 More than one value can be present if the corresponding Receivers are known to the Transmitter to be the same entity, for example a web client and a mobile